Jaitapur Nuclear Power Project: Opponents

 Since Jaitapur is a seismically sensitive area, the danger of an earthquake has been foremost on the minds of people.
 According to the Earthquake hazard zoning of India, Jaitapur comes under Zone III.
 This zone is called the moderate Risk Zone and covers areas liable to MSK VIII.
 The presence of two major creeks on the proposed site has been ignored while clearing the site.

 It is not clear where the nuclear waste from the site will be shipped for recycling or removed for disposal.
 The plant is estimated to generate 300 tonnes of used nuclear fuel each year, the volume of a 2.5 m sided cube.
 Owing to the Generation III reactors having a higher fuel efficiency than previous Gen II designs, the smaller amount of used nuclear fuel from an EPR will contain "four times" as much fission products by volume, Iodine, Caesium, etc., compared to presently operating Gen II pressurised water reactors.

-Since the plant will use the sea water for cooling and then release warmed water in the Arabian Sea, fishermen in villages around fear the destruction of fisheries in the nearby sea.
+Since the plant will use seawater for cooling and then release warmed water into the Arabian Sea, fishermen in the surrounding villages fear the destruction of nearby fisheries..
 Media articles also highlight the possible human and fisheries cost of this project.

 An independent social impact assessment review of the project are being conducted by the Jamsetji Tata Centre for Disaster Management of the Tata Institute of Social Sciences (TISS).
-According to this report, the Government of India is has not been fully transparent with its citizens, and is hiding the huge negative impacts on the social and environmental development of the Konkan region in general.
+According to this report, the Government of India has not been fully transparent with its citizens, and is hiding the huge negative impacts on the social and environmental development of the Konkan region in general.
 The government is allegedly manipulating the area seismic risk level, lowering it from high severity earthquake zone to moderate seismic severity zone.
 The report has been contested by NPCIL stating that they have done sufficient sensitization of the public and the exclusion of reprocessing plant from the 'environmental impact assessment report' was because there were no plan to establish one in Jaitapur.